Springwood railway station: History

 Pedestrian access to the station is via a staircase, or elevator for the disabled, that connects to an underpass tunnel that connects to Macquarie Road to the south-east, and the station's multi-story parking structure to the north-west.
 The underpass is a relatively recent modification to the station, added in the late 1990s.
 Previously, station access was via an overpass bridge that likewise doubled as both access to the station and as a rail crossing.

 Platforms and services

 Springwood has one island platform with two sides.
-It is serviced by NSW TrainLink Blue Mountains Line services travelling from Sydney Central to Lithgow with 2 evening services to Bathurst.
+It is serviced by Sydney Trains Blue Mountains Line services travelling from Sydney Central to Lithgow with 2 evening services to Bathurst.
 Some services from Sydney terminate at Springwood.
 One late night westbound service each day departs from platform 1, in order to perform a points cleaning move, which ensures both sets of points near the station are in working order.